What is an Employee Provident Fund?

 1. Form 5

-Form 5 is filled by the employer every month stating the details of new employees registering for the employee provident fund.
-This form has to be submitted to the commissioner’s office before the 25th of next month.
+Regularly, the employer fills out Form 5, providing details of new employees registering for the Employee Provident Fund.
+You must promptly submit this form to the commissioner’s office before the 25th of the following month.

 2. Form 10C

-It is a document that is used to claim the withdrawal of the pension amount.
-The amount can be withdrawn only after 180 days of continuous service and before the completion of 10 years of the service period.
+The document serves as a means to claim the withdrawal of the pension amount.
+You can withdraw only after completing 180 days of continuous service and before reaching 10 years of service.

 3. Form 10D